On The Drive

 “It’s really great,” he said.

-Together, Steely Dan punched and mixed and replayed my song over and over like it was a piece of molten gold that needed to be washed of impurities.
-When the song was done we walked down the 5 flights of stairs.
-We said our goodbyes as the night bled into a new day.
+Together, Steely Dan punched and mixed and played the song over and over as though it was a piece of molten gold that needed to be washed of impurities.
+Exhaustes, we walked down the 5 flights of stairs.
+We said our goodbyes as the night became a new day.
 Donald ceremoniously handed me our track on a tiny cassette and Walter, as he walked away called over his shoulder “Call me when it goes gold.”

 Genius!
 Thank you, Walter.
 Thank you, Libby.
 Thank you, mama.
 Thank you, Donald.